Temigo/nu-wiki/chain/clustering/dense.md

 ### B. Training/Testing

-Since loss computations and label generation must be done in a per-event and per-semantic class basis, we implement a new interface `ClusterGraphConstructor` parsing individual graphs conveniently (and avoid having to manually assign nodes and edges by slicing on `batch_id` and `semantic_id`, etc.
+Since loss computations and label generation must be done in a per-event and per-semantic class basis, we implement a new interface `ClusterGraphConstructor` for parsing individual graphs conveniently (and avoid having to manually assign nodes and edges by slicing on `batch_id` and `semantic_id`, etc.

 ### C. Performance